drasi-project/docs/docs/content/administrator/platform-deployment/from-source/_index.md

 ### Install Drasi in local mode

-Download the CLI for your platform, and optionally add it to your system path
+Download the CLI for your platform, and add it to your system path

 - [MacOS arm64](https://drasi.blob.core.windows.net/installs/darwin-arm64/drasi)
 - [MacOS x64](https://drasi.blob.core.windows.net/installs/darwin-amd64/drasi)